ple1n/awesome/philosophy.md

 - The exact means to such socialism is left to readers.

 The socialism of last century was Kafkaesque.
 The next one shouldnt be.

+# Dialectics and classical logic

+I've my own way of estimating my worth of thoughts.
+I value it when a new idea of mine challenges, or contradicts most mainstream thoughts.
+Such contradiction is based on ample contemplation of existing arguments, thus, a dialectical development.

+I had been having a very rich dialectical experience unaware, due to my posession of an internal monologue, which I found to be non existent for many people, later.
+The intuitive experience is like bumping back and forth across views, and each past view is a _dialectical step_, or _dialectic intermediate_.
+The term doesn't matter.
+On a tangent, I love expressing my thoughts with new terms each time, to show off that I actually understand them unlike many organic LLMs that live on the internet, and in my city.

+This view, a temporal, longitudinal view of progression of ideas, such as your own understanding of some particular thing, casts a shadow on every moment of my thinking, because I know they are dialectic intermediates, incomplete, imperfect.

+This may sound like truism.
+I agreed so too, until I became very explicitly aware of such a process.
+The depiction of it as a truism, is also drawn as parallel to a thought that was traditional in Chinese culture.
+[Lu Xun](https://en.wikipedia.org/wiki/Lu_Xun) called it 中庸的，调和的 which shares great similarity to the laymen interpretation of dialectics.
+The dialectics taught in Chinese universities is false too.

+> Every thought is a bit right, and every thought is a bit wrong.
+Truism, platitude?

+There is no useful knowledge that can be drawn from this sentence, without knowing the full theory of dialectics.
+It may serve some useless skepticism and as a weapon in bad-faith debates, though.

+I used the state-machine model a lot.
+The benefit of drawing compsci concepts is that they are easy to communicate, and usually non ambiguous.

+Dialectic logic is like the whole state machine, with the axis of time included, while classical logic, deals with every snapshot, ie, every state.

+To understand classical logic, I recommend a tour through the tutorials of [Lean4](https://github.com/leanprover/lean4).
+Don't be scared of theorem provers like I was.
+They are really just, theorem, provers.

+Lean4 captures the entirety of classical logic, with its powerful type system.

+1. Classical logic does not care what the terms mean
+2. Classical logic is a language
+3. Classical logic is closed, hermetic, and does not care about its 'external world'

+This is my definition of classical logic, or, if it differs from mainstream definition, this is what I believe it should mean.

+When you reason through classical logic, the system is based off a fixed set of axioms, and all conclusions, facts drawn are enclosed within this system.
+All terms are well-defined to be a fixed place within the system.
+You can even feed the whole system into a machine to check for correctness of a proof, which does not understand the terms like a human.

+1. Terms do not need to have a semantic meaning
+2. Terms have fixed, non ambiguous meanings within the system, for this definition of _meaning_.
+3. Temrs do not need to correspond to reality. ie, it does not need to deal the problems implicated in _corrspondance theory of truth_

+The entire modern STEM is based on classical logic.

+When you reason through, alone or with an interlocutor, using dialectics, the terms are refined, changed, throughout the discourse.
+That does not mean we can not have stable definitions of terms.
+It is rather what we want through such a discourse, to gain a better understanding, attached to symbols.

+Definitions are absolutely stable regarding numbers, for example, _within the system of calculus_.
+You might argue against saying how much thoughts appear when you think of numbers and new thoughts arise etc, but, well, I am specifically referring the idea of numbers, _within its system of calculus_.  `Idea(numbers as a general idea) ∩ Idea(the number's calculus)`

+# The dialectic imperative

+There are notable ideas that can be drawn from dialectics.

+Such as that I can define reason to be a continual dialectical progression.

+A moral duty to dialectically progress one's thought.

+Civil covenants based on dialectics instead of simply 'free speech', and fixed contracts of 'private property'.

+In light of Kafka's thought, I think dialectics is the perfect response.
+Each possible Kafkaesque situation is a thought awaiting to be integrated into the dialectic machine.
+The estrangement is exactly what happens when the rest of society do not try to consider the bizarre situation someone is going through.

+The _correct_ worldview should maximally integrate thoughts into the dialectic-state-machine where each of them meaningfully push the whole understanding forward, intuitively, a greater picture.
+By thoughts I mean all the possible future scenarios, all the possible past scenarios, no matter how bizarre; all possible ideas, no matter how forbidden they are, how much they upset you, how counter intuitive they seem.

+# Algebraic theory of politics

+To algebra, means to abstract out details.
+That's not all.
+It's the matter of building a theory based on a foundation of abstractions, which is typically seen in abstract algebra.

+To build a good algebraic theory, it needs a good pick of fundamental elements.
+And to justify such algebraic theories, I refer to the above elaboration about how both classical logic and dialectics coexist and stay true.

+An algebraic theory is based on a set of abstract elements, which correspond to axioms in classical logic.
+That is to say, an algebraic theory is hermetic, closed, and perpetual.
+An algebraic theory should avoid referencing things in real world without explicit awareness, such that the theory forms a coherent language that does not need to deal with language-reality correspondence.